 A small business owner wears many hats: marketer, accountant, bookkeeper and more.
 To run your own company, you need business skills and organizing skills!
 It’s important to keep this in mind.
 If you do choose to run your own organizing business, the NAPO Professional Organizer curriculum can help.

-A member of our local chapter of NAPO must first be a member of NAPO on the national level.
+A member of the NAPO Washington State Chapter must first be a member of NAPO on the national level.

 Benefits of NAPO membership include:

-Becoming a member in the NAPO Seattle Area Chapter is the next step to opening your business.
-Come together with colleagues and potential partners to learn from their experiences, educational monthly meetings that focus on helping you grow your business and cultivate your expertise for interacting with clients, and Days of Service.
+Becoming a member in the NAPO Washington State Chapter is the next step to opening and growing your business.
+Come together with colleagues and potential partners to learn from their experiences, participate in educational monthly meetings and give back to the community through optional Days of Service.

 Become a Certified Professional Organizer (CPO)